 Continuing the Tradition

-Throughout our long history, we have continually sought new ways to provide exceptional care and improve the outcomes for the children and families we serve.
+Throughout our 152-year history, we have continually sought new ways to provide exceptional care and improve the outcomes for the children and families we serve.
 This spirit of innovation has led us to the forefront of trauma-informed care and has helped us grow from an orphanage to Sacramento County’s most comprehensive child and family service organization.
 We have developed community-based prevention and early intervention programs to complement our legacy of residential programs.
 Every day, we are working to stop the cycle of child abuse and neglect in our community and give at-risk children and families hope for a better tomorrow.